 Priya received her MBA in Health Sector Management from Temple University, Philadelphia in 2018.
 As a part of this program, she had the opportunity to complete an internship at The University of Pennsylvania Health System.
 Priya was exposed to transformative work around value-based care and the implementation of patient-outcome driven strategies during this internship.
 As an administrative fellow at Delaware Valley ACO, she continued to build upon her understanding of not only the rapid shift from fee-for-service to value-based model of health care, but also the operational practices and challenges that drive a dynamic ACO.
-Priya is currently working as Director of Population Health at Advocare, LLC, an integrated independent physician owned and governed multi-specialty medical organization with over 500 providers in NJ and PA.
+Priya is currently working with the Population Health team at Advocare, LLC., an integrated independent physician owned and governed multi-specialty medical organization with over 500 providers in NJ and PA.

 Current Position: Senior Quality Facilitator, PeaceHealth